Frequently Asked Questions

 Is yoga a religion?

 Yoga comes from the ancient vedic writings which Hinduism draws its origins from as well.
 The teachings of yoga are intended to facilitate our union with the divine and we like to leave the “divine” open to the interpretation of the practitioner.
 Most faith traditions arose from the expanded consciousness of a person who attempted to share their awakening.
 Over the years we’ve seen yoga practitioners gain deeper understanding of their personal faith traditions.
-As any spiritual practice has roots in various traditions, many of the mantras we use in our classes are from the Sikh tradition and reflect the philosophical contributions of Sikhi on life and consciousness.
+As any spiritual practice has roots in various traditions, many of the mantras we use in our classes are from the Sikh tradition and reflect the philosophical contributions of Sikhi on life and consciousness, that is we are all one.

 What’s this about a “kundalini awakening”?

-When through consistent practice the ida and pingala merge, the sushumna or central channel will be clear and the kundalini may rise from the base of the spine, where it normally lays dormant.
-Thus we are simply clearing the blocks which allow our natural, everyday energy of consciousness and awareness to be fully realized.
+It is believed that through consistent practice the ida and pingala merge, the sushumna is cleared and the kundalini may rise from the base of the spine, where it normally lays dormant allowing our natural, everyday energy of consciousness and awareness to be fully realized.

-This process can occur suddenly, over many years, many times, maybe only once.
+This process can occur through sincere efforts in yoga or other spiritual practice.
 It also looks different for everyone though many people report a sensation of euphoria and enlightenment.
-Others will describe the experience as overwhelming or stressful, often to an overflow of energy and information.
-The only way to insulate oneself from such an experience is to have a rich and steady practice to ground and secure the sense of self.
+Others will describe the experience as overwhelming or confusing, due to the new energy experience and information that are not used to or more importantly trained to understand.
+The way to prepare for such an experience is to have a rich and steady practice to ground and secure the sense of self, that develops the inner infrastructure to hold the energy.

 Will practicing yoga conflict with my current spiritual beliefs?

 Anyone can practice yoga without limiting, abandoning or changing their faith tradition.
-Many of our students and teachers have spiritual beliefs that are completely unaffiliated with the Hindu faith which yoga originates from.
+Many of our students and teachers have spiritual beliefs that are completely unaffiliated with the ancient Eastern faith traditions from which yoga originates.
 In fact for most people the practices of yoga enhance their own beliefs.

 I’m worried that yoga isn’t accessible but I want to participate, what should I do?